wuyang1002431655/tango_with_django_19/manuscript/chapter16-rango-hints.md

 #Making Rango Tango!
 Code and Hints {#chapter-hints}

-Hopefully, you will have been able to complete the exercises given the workflows we provided, if not, or if you need a little help checkout snippets of code and use them within your version of Rango.
+Hopefully, you will have been able to complete the exercises given the workflows we provided.
+If not, or if you need a little help, have a look at the potential solutions we have provided below, and use them within your version of Rango.

+I> ### Got a different solution?
+I> The solutions provided in this chapter address one potential way to solve each problem.
+There are more than likely many different ways in which the problems can be solved.
+If you find a different way to solve them, let us know!

-##Track Page Click Throughs
+## Track Page Click Throughs

 Currently, Rango provides a direct link to external pages.
 This is not very good if you want to track the number of times each page is clicked and viewed.
-To count the number of times a page is viewed via Rango you will need to perform the following steps.
+To count the number of times a page is viewed via Rango, you'll need to perform the following steps.

 ### Creating a URL Tracking View